 However, for neurodiverse children struggling to develop reading skills, dyslexia can cause a lot of frustration.
 Dyslexia often interrupts a student’s ability to split words into their component sounds, which makes sounding out words and spelling difficult.

 Fortunately, there are coping strategies that can help.
 That’s why one of the most important steps in addressing dyslexia is ensuring that everyone in the child’s life, from family to educators, is informed, so the right accommodations can be put into place.

 It is important to encourage dyslexic students who may have enjoyed reading as small children but formed negative associations with books at school.
 School environments can be difficult for all kids but they are often particularly damaging to a dyslexic child who is underperforming.

 Tasks like reading aloud or writing during group work can cause embarrassment and feelings of low self-worth.
-But choosing the right books and classroom accommodations can make a big difference.
-Learn more about motivating kids to read, confidence, self-esteem and encouraging children with learning difficulties in these posts.
+Nonetheless, by choosing the right books and implementing the right classroom accommodations, you can make a big difference in how a child experiences learning.
+Learn more about encouraging children with learning difficulties in this article.

 The terms specific learning difficulty and specific learning difference are increasingly being used to discuss dyslexia in Europe.
 This is in contrast to the use of learning disability in North America.

 Whereas a difficulty can be overcome, a disability describes a lacking ability that remains with you for life.
 When you see dyslexia as a difference instead of a mental deficit, it is easier to look at the positive aspects it brings.